MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/manage/sms_g_system_unknownfile-server-wmi-class.md

 4. Updates the site control file.
 For more information, see [About the site control file](/sccm/develop/core/understand/about-the-configuration-manager-site-control-file).

 > [!NOTE]
->  Collecting inventory information for some files, for example, DLL files, can generate a large volume of network traffic and substantially increase the size of the System Center Configuration Manager database.
+>  Collecting inventory information for some files, for example, DLL files, can generate a large volume of network traffic and substantially increase the size of the Configuration Manager database.
 For this reason, test any changes you make in a test environment before implementing them in a production environment.

 ## Requirements